-- When reading speed is exceeded, dialogue should be truncated without sacrificing or altering its intended meaning. - Non-essential dialogue should generally be truncated first (verbal hedgers such as "Well," or "You know," for example). - Conversely, subtitles should not add or rewrite dialogue for clarity. - Do not title stand-alone utterances/exclamations such as oh, whoa, or wow.
-These can be titled when part of a larger sentence.
+- When reading speed is exceeded, dialogue should be truncated without sacrificing or altering its intended meaning. - Non-essential dialogue should generally be truncated first (verbal hedgers such as "Well," or "You know," for example). - Conversely, subtitles should not add or rewrite dialogue for clarity.

+SDH files should include stand-alone utterances/exclamations such as "oh", "whoa", and "wow".